Syed-Hassan-IBM/AWS-Lift-and-Shift-Java-Application-Stack-Manually/README.md

 # Deployment Process:
 1. Provision EC2 instances for db01, rmq01, mc01, and app01.
-2. Install and configure MySQL, RabbitMQ, Memcached, and Java runtime environment on respective instances.
+2. Install and configure MySQL, RabbitMQ, Memcached, and Java runtime environment on respective instances Using scripts in userdata section
-3. Set up security groups to restrict access to each component.
+3. Set up security groups to restrict access to each component with ports allowed in inbound Ttraffic mentioned in application.property file under src/
 4. Configure ALB to distribute incoming requests to the app01 instance.
 5. Establish private hosted zones for secure communication.
 6. Deploy the Java application code to app01.
-7. Update the GitHub README.md file with deployment instructions, component details, and configuration specifics.

 This project aims to provide a comprehensive guide for deploying a Java application on AWS infrastructure, integrating essential components for efficient operation and scalability.